 Work with Big Data

-Storing the data in Excel is useful for smaller datasets and once off requirements with less than 1 million records or are under 500 MB workbook size.
+Storing the data in Excel is useful for smaller datasets and once-off requirements with less than 1 million records or are under 500 MB workbook size.
 Using the Excel Data Model (Power Pivot), limits greatly increase to potentially hundreds of millions of rows but in these regions, users will experience instabilities.
 Excel was never designed as a big data store.

 Power BI excels in this area.
 The platform is built to handle Big Data, breaking the barriers to handle data far beyond these limits.
 We are talking about billions of records here.
 Thanks to its robust compression algorithms that intelligently reduce data size and cache it on Import, it adds immense value in enterprise environments that work in fast-evolving, dynamic markets.

-Data Security and Governance Policies
+Power BI vs. Excel: Data Security & Governance Policies

 If you want to implement a set of data governance policies and secure data on a granular level, Power BI offers several features to achieve that, such as: